 How big are the files?

 Many of our resources are under 100kb in size and should take less than half a minute to download.
-We have used a compression program [a zip file] for some of our larger resources to help with the speed of downloading.
+We have used a compression program [a zip file] so that you can download all of the files needed for a particular lesson or activity.